LevitatingLeafy/HoodWink/README.md

 # HoodWink
-A Modular project for loading malicious code
+A Modular project for loading "fun" code

 ### Overview
 Currently